In Hope Stories

-I was watching my little girl Shani in her school nativity on 10 December last year, when I suddenly felt like I was having an out-of-body experience.
+I was watching my little girl Shani in her school nativity on 10 December 2018, when I suddenly felt like I was having an out-of-body experience.
 It was as if I was watching the production from a location outside of my body.
 It was really scary but I managed to pull myself together and focus.
 After that, I continued to have similar experiences on a daily basis.
 I hadn’t been feeling right for the previous two years or so.
 I had a row of dresses I’d bought but never worn hanging in my wardrobe, as I’d cancelled nights out, due to feeling rubbish.
-One of my friends was suffering from depression and anxiety and so I assumed I had the same thing.
+One of my friends was suffering from depression and anxiety, so I assumed I had the same thing.
 I went to see my GP, who agreed that I had a mental illness, and I was prescribed 10mg dosage of citalopram, to be taken daily.

 In January I was feeling no better and my medication was upped to 20mg.
 I had no energy and would go to bed at 6.30 in the evening.
-Six months after I was first prescribed anti-depressants, on 14 May, I had a massive seizure.
+Six months after I was first prescribed anti-depressants, on 14 May 2019, I had a massive seizure.
 My youngest daughter has autism and ADHD and I’d got in bed with her one night, when I had a huge tonic-clonic seizure.
 I must’ve fallen out of bed because I woke up on the floor with my dad holding me.
 It later transpired that my 16-year-old daughter Christie had called my parents over when she and Shani found me.
-Shani is only nine and it must’ve been so worrying for her.
+Shani was only nine at the time and it must’ve been so worrying for her.
 My parents called an ambulance and I was taken to Northern General Hospital.
 I was given a CT scan because they thought I might have sustained a head injury with the fall.
 I remember asking the doctor whether I might have a brain tumour but he reassured me and said it was very unlikely.
 Shortly afterwards, with my 19-year-old daughter Tia by my side, the consultant told me they had in fact found a large brain tumour.
 Weirdly, I wasn’t surprised.
 Suddenly everything made sense.

 “Tia was upset.
 We both had tears rolling down our cheeks.
 I was sent straight to Royal Hallamshire Hospital for an MRI scan.
-I would then have to wait three days for the results and was sent home with anti-seizure medication."
+I would then have to wait three days for the results and was sent home with anti-seizure medication”.

 When the results came through, I was told I had a grade 2 astrocytoma.
 A few weeks later I was back in hospital for an appointment with my consultant neurosurgeon, Mr Shungu Ushewokunze.
 He immediately put me at ease.
 He went through all the risks and said he would attempt to remove as much of the tumour as possible (around 60%).

 The really strange thing about my diagnosis is that I’ve always had a feeling that I might have a brain tumour.
 I was told that the tumour has probably been there for 20 years or so.
 When I was 15, I lost one of my good friends to an aggressive brain tumour.
 It was really devastating.
 I used to think that all brain tumours were deadly.
 I can’t believe now that my brain tumour may have already been there at the time when she died from the same disease.
 Knowing I’ve had this tumour all those years is bizarre.
 It’s affected my personality.
 I used to be really quiet but that wasn’t me.
 I was an introvert, who didn’t like speaking.
 I’m a completely different character now; extrovert, chatty and extremely positive.
-Finding out I have a brain tumour, that can be treated, has given me a new lease of life.
+Finding out I have a brain tumour that can be treated has given me a new lease of life.